Why consolidate your debt

 There are also instances where consolidating your debt may not be a good idea.
 If your credit score is low, you’ll likely find it challenging to secure a debt consolidation product with a lower interest rate than you currently have.

 You should also steer clear of debt consolidation if you don’t have a realistic budget.
 The same applies if you’re not yet disciplined with your spending.
-Both issues put you at risk of racking up even more debt, mainly if you take out a loan to pay off credit card balances and use the credit cards again if you spend more than you earn and need fast cash.
+Both issues put you at risk of racking up even more debt, mainly if you take out a loan to pay off credit card balances and use the credit cards again.

 It’s equally important to confirm that you can afford the payments on a debt consolidation loan.
 Otherwise, you risk damaging your credit rating if the account becomes delinquent.
-There’s also a greater likelihood of resorting to other debt options to stay afloat financially.
+If you’re curious as to whether a debt consolidation loan fits within your budget, a personal loan calculator could help.